dwyde/poolside/README.rst

 Other configuration options

-* Set in poolside/notebook/_attachments/server.txt, so that it can be shared by CouchDB and the standalone server.
+* This server defaults to running on ``localhost:8282``.

-  Defaults to localhost:8282.
+  Set in poolside/notebook/_attachments/server.txt, so that it can be shared by CouchDB and the standalone server.

 Accessing Notebooks
 -------------------